learnyou/lysa/en/CONTRIBUTING.md

     build a lot faster (from several hours to a few minutes).
 If your memory is precious, use `-av` instead of `-jav`.

+    **Warning**: These instructions are pretty old, and I don't have access to this OS any more.
+Forgive me if the instructions don't work any more.

-*   **Debian <7**: The version of TeXLive is too old to build LYSA.
+*   **Debian <7**: **Cannot be built with standard configuration**

+    The version of TeXLive is too old to build LYSA.
 You need at least TeXLive 2014.
-The version shipping with Wheezy (Debian
-    7) is TexLive 2012.
+The version shipping with Wheezy (Debian 7) is TexLive 2012.
+You would need to manually install TeXLive 2014, and then build LYSA.

 *   **Debian >=8**: Run this in a terminal: